DorotaSzota/PriceNegotiationApp/README.md

 	- Logs are optional in this project, might as well be opted out in Services and Program.cs
 	- Add enpoints (GetAllPriceProposals, GetPriceProposalById) for a user in the PriceNegotiation module.
+ 	- Unit tests need rework (previously these were made using the MediatR library)